Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 The Six-Spot Burnet Caterpillar has six white spots on its back and prominent black eyespots that point downward when viewed from above.

-The body is covered with tiny hairs called setae (Greek for “hairs”), which help it burrow into plant material to eat through stems or leaves before spinning silk cocoons around itself to protect it while waiting for warmer weather outside its burrow.
+The body is covered with tiny hairs called setae (Greek for “hairs”), which help it burrow into plant material, eat through stems or leaves, and spin silk cocoons around itself to protect it while waiting for warmer weather outside its burrow.

 5. Queen Caterpillar

-The fifth types of black and yellow Caterpillars are the queen.
+The fifth type of black and yellow Caterpillar is the queen.
 This moth occurs in many parts of the world, including North America and Europe.

 Its larvae are often yellow and black with stripes or bands on their bodies.

-Queen caterpillars are used as food for many animals, including birds, fish, and frogs, to name a few!
+Queen caterpillars are eaten by many animals, including birds, fish, and frogs.

 These insects can also harm humans by biting them if not handled carefully when they hatch from their eggs inside their cocoons (adult stage).